10 Smart Money Management Tips for Pinoy Breadwinners

 Table of Contents

-Assess your financial situation to know where you stand right now.
-So you can do that, personally and regularly track your net worth, spending, and reasons for spending.
+Tracking also means assessing your financial situation to know where you stand right now.
+Personally and regularly track your net worth, spending, and reasons for spending.

 Sit down with your family to make them understand your real financial situation, the problems you’re going through, and how each one can help.
 Together, make a plan on how your family can help supplement your income and reduce spending, such as taking on part-time or work-from-home jobs, starting a small business with low capital, and avoiding unnecessary expenses.